 Port Eynon Bay is quite sheltered and good for swimming, and patrolled by lifeguards during the summer.
 Access is down a gentle slipway.
 Dog restrictions apply from the eastern edge of the steps to the beach at Port Eynon to the eastern edge of the access at Horton from May to September inclusive.
 P&D car parks with toilets ♿ are located at both Port Eynon and Horton.

 Facilities at Port Eynon include cafes, a pub, a surf shop and a camp site.

-Port Eynon is a good 12 miles drive from Swansea along narrow and winding Gower roads, which can be very stressful on hot days or other busy periods.
+Port Eynon is a good 12 miles from Swansea along the Gower's narrow and winding roads, which can get busy on a hot day and maybe not what you need if you've already had a long drive.
+The photos were taken at low tide.